Failure of Transmission Line Insulators

 Table 2: Typical Annual Failure Rate of Toughened Glass Insulators Installed on 735 kV AC Lines

-The failure rates of toughened glass insulators presented in Table 2 indicate that the quality of these insulators, already better than the porcelain insulators shown in Table 1, improved over the years.
-These rates were based on total numbers of insulators that failed, mechanically or electrically.
-Unfortunately, they do not give any information on the impact these failures may have had on reliability.
+The failure rates of toughened glass insulators presented in Table 2 indicate that the quality of these insulators, already better than the porcelain insulators shown in Table 1, has improved over the years.
+These rates are based on the total numbers of insulators that have failed (mechanically or electrically).
+Unfortunately, they do not give any information on the impact these failures have had on the reliability of the line – a point that is certainly of great importance to any electric utility.

 Table 3: Annual Failure Rate of AC Cap & Pin Insulators at Electricité de France

-The failure rate for composite insulators, quoted in a past CIGRE survey, was found to be on the order of 10-4 per year.
+The failure rate for composite insulators quoted in a past CIGRE survey was found to be on the order of 10-4 per year.
 This number corresponds to failures that affected service.
-However these numbers include failures of earlier designs of composite insulators and one can reasonably expect that the latest generations have a far lower failure rate.
+However, these numbers include failures of early designs of composite insulators and one can reasonably expect that the latest generation has a far lower failure rate

 Advertisement